Article by Alan Wren, first Published in The Barton Bugle & Milton Mail local magazines, for writing opportunities please contact email@example.com.

 Luke would describe himself as relatively shy and has never courted celebrity-chef status, but he now enjoys representing the Chewton Glen across the industry and at local events such as The New Forest Show, Milford Food Festival and at Christchurch Food Festival where he has great fun giving demonstrations with his great friend of over twenty years, James Martin.
 Recently he also shared James's TV studio for an episode of 'Saturday Kitchen' with an audience of three million viewers.
 How shy is that?

 As Executive Chef, each day brings new guests with different needs and challenges.
 Luke usually works until lunch has been completed, then returns to his home in Barton-on-Sea to spend precious time with wife Claire and children Chloe and Jamie, before returning for the evening until late.
 He still keeps busy as a chef but also manages forty staff, controls a considerable budget, finds and procures top local produce, teaches, plans, organises, socialises and is a role model for his team.
-The Vetiver Restaurant has the very highest standards and Luke leads by example, to ensure these never vary.
+The Dining Room at Chewton Glen has the very highest standards and Luke leads by example, to ensure these never vary.
 There have been many rungs up this high ladder since Pinocchio's, but as he approaches twenty-one years at The Chewton Glen Hotel this summer, the enthusiasm first kindled in his teens still shines out, reflected in the wonderful dishes served to the hotel's guests.